TaxiBerna/TaxiBerna/README.md

-- 💻  Computer Engineering at @uniPisa
+- 💻  Computer Engineering student at @uniPisa